nismod/irv-jamaica/frontend/docs/structure.md

     - `data-selection/` - state used by layer selection sidebar.
     - `layers/` - state which creates the view layer instances based on app state and data selection state.
-      - `data-layers/` - state of the layers pertaining to individual datasets.
-There should be one file here for each identifier in `config/view-layers.ts`.
       - `ui/` - special layers for UI (e.g. feature bounding box layer.)
       - `interaction-groups.ts` - state containing all active interaction groups.
       - `view-layers.ts` - state combining all active view layers.